 Who is GIFT for?

-- GIFT is for all children and families in the parish community (including children in public or private schools, Catholic schools, and home-schooled).
+- GIFT is for all children and families in the parish community (while primarily serving families who are not attending Catholic schools, all families with children in public or private schools, Catholic schools, and home-schooled are welcome).
 Our community is enriched when all families in our parish come together.

-- GIFT family gatherings are intended for families with children in grades 1-8.
+- GIFT Family Sessions are intended for families with children in grades 1-8.

-- GIFT Children's Small Group Series are for children in grades 1-8.
+- GIFT Children's Only Sessions are for children in grades 1-8.
 Parents of children in grades 1-8 are also encouraged to join a C2C (Connection to Christ) small group during these seasons; sign up opportunities will be offered for GIFT parent groups as well as parish wide groups.

 What does GIFT stand for?

 GIFT is our Saint Brigid Parish process of Children's and Family Faith Formation.
 The idea of Growing In Faith Together touches on our need to keep developing our relationship with Jesus and each other at every stage of our lives.

 What if my family cannot make a session?